Haoranwugithub/UWB_CSS342_2019_Fall/class2/homework/README.md

         ```cpp
         MyArray(const MyArray & array);
         ```
         This constructor will copy all the content from the object named *array* to the calling object.
+This will be a ["deep" copy](https://www.cs.utexas.edu/~scottm/cs307/handouts/deepCopying.htm) which means everything pointed by the pointer "T * data" will be copied.
+Not just the pointer itself.
     - (5pt) Add unit test(s) to verify the constructor from the last part works correctly.
 Write as many tests as you think is sufficient.
 Put your unit tests in your test.cpp file.